Blog ComparisonsProductPlan Pricing 2025: Is It Worth It?

 Longer answer: ProductPlan is an advanced roadmap software that challenges other enterprise solutions like Productboard and Roadmunk.
 That makes it potentially a great choice for certain larger teams.

-Featurebase is one of the best affordable ProductPlan alternatives, offering roadmaps, feedback collection, and changelogs.
-It comes with a Free Plan that offers roadmaps and unlimited idea collection.
-You can automatically migrate over from ProductPlan in seconds, so there's no downside to trying it. 👇
+Featurebase is one of the best affordable ProductPlan alternatives, offering roadmaps, feedback collection, surveys, and changelogs.
+It comes with a Free plan that includes roadmaps and unlimited idea collection.